-Young Scientist Prize of the Swiss Neutron Scattering Society, sponsored by SwissNeutronicsThe prize is awarded annualy to a young scientist in recognition of a notable scientific achievement in the form of a PhD thesis.
+Young Scientist Prize of the Swiss Neutron Science Society, sponsored by SwissNeutronicsThe prize is awarded annualy to a young scientist in recognition of a notable scientific achievement in the form of a PhD thesis.
 Every other year, the prize is also open to nominees with an exceptional track record in neutron scattering established within 5 years after their PhD degrees.
-The science should include the use of neutron scattering, and eligible nominees should have a clear affiliation with Swiss Neutron Scattering (be member of the Swiss Neutron Scattering Society, be based in Switzerland, or have conducted experiments at Swiss neutron facilities).
+The science should include the use of neutron radiation, and eligible nominees should have a clear affiliation with Swiss Neutron Scattering (be member of the Swiss Neutron Scattering Society, be based in Switzerland, or have conducted experiments at Swiss neutron facilities).
 The PhD must have been awarded within two years of the announcement of the Call.
 The prize amounts to 1000 CHF and is sponsored by SwissNeutronics.